becomingbabyman/cause/README.md

 - [ ] 🚀 Publish 1.0.0 with stable API
 - [ ] 🚮 Add garbage collection to weaves.
 Nodes will never be deleted from the nodes map, but they can be removed from the sorted weave cache when no active nodes depend on them.
 This will significantly improve read and write performance on causal collections with many hidden nodes.
 And since the nodes still exist in the nodes map they can always be added back to the weave if a merge from another site comes in that was "caused" by garbage collected nodes.
 - [ ] ⚙️ Research CLJS -> Rust (Wasm) port of internal core insert / weave functions.
 Are there big enough performance enhancements to offset the added complexity / time.
 How far along is the Wasm JVM?
 Can running the JVM in a browser with Cause CLJ provide the desired performance properties?
+- [ ] 🧨 Research mitigating / recovering from, intentionally malicious sites and forged nodes.
+  - [ ] Document attack / corruption vectors.
+E.g. Inserting non linear lamport-ts.
+Impersonating other site-ids...
+  - [ ] Add more logging facilities so that in the case of a malicious site other sites can manually rollback and recover to a "correct" state
+  - [ ] See if automatic attack detection / prevention is feasible
+    - [ ] Maybe make it optional in exchange for poorer performance characteristics